frovedis/frovedis/doc/tutorial/tutorial.md

     auto mv = m * dv;

 This is actually matrix matrix multiplication.
-In this case, it creats Nx1 matrix.
+In this case, it creates Nx1 matrix.

     mv.save("./result");